 In China Ginkgo trees of more than 100 years old are listed as second class protected plants of the state.
 Roads and buildings should give way in order to protect them well.

-Some people think there's a good opportunity
+Some people think there's a good

-one, the birth of a child, an anniversary, moving house etc.
+of a beloved one, the birth of a child, an anniversary, moving house etc.

 prefers full sun to partial sun and moist,